elmsln/elmsln/core/dslmcode/shared/drupal-7.x/modules/ulmus/advagg/README.txt

    The third base64 hash value records what settings were used when generating the aggregate.
 Changing a setting that affects how aggregates get built (like toggling "Create .gz files") will change this value.

+ * To trigger scanning of the CSS / JS file cache to identify new files, run the following:

+       // Trigger reloading the CSS and JS file cache in AdvAgg. if (module_exists('advagg')) {
+         module_load_include('inc', 'advagg', 'advagg.cache');
+         advagg_push_new_changes();
+       }

+ * Aggressive Cache Setting: This will fully cache the rendered html generated by AdvAgg.
+The cache ID is set by this code:

+       $hooks_hash = advagg_get_current_hooks_hash();
+       $css_hash = drupal_hash_base64(serialize($variables['css']));
+       $css_cache_id = 'advagg:css:full:' . $hooks_hash . ':' . $css_hash;

+       $hooks_hash = advagg_get_current_hooks_hash();
+       $js_hash = drupal_hash_base64(serialize($javascript));
+       $js_cache_id = 'advagg:js:full:' . $hooks_hash . ':' . $js_hash;

+   The second and final hash value in this cache id is the css/js_hash value.
+   This takes the input from drupal_add_css/js() and creates a hash value from it.
+If a different file is added and/or inline code changed, this hash value will be different.

+   The first hash value will take the current_hooks_hash value which is the third base64 hash value listed above in this section (Technical Details) as the first part of the hash.
+This means that if any value is changed in this nested array a different cache id will be used.
+You can see the contents of this nested array by going to admin/config/development/performance/advagg/info under "Hooks And Variables Used In Hash".
+An example of this being properly used is if you enable the core locale module the language key will appear in the array.
+This is needed because the locale_css_alter and locale_js_alter functions both use the global $language variable in determining what css or js files need to be altered.
+To add in your own context you can use hook_advagg_current_hooks_hash_array_alter to do so.
+Be careful when doing so as including something like the user id will make every user have a different set of aggregate files.

 Hooks: